Native Fullscreen JavaScript API (plus jQuery plugin)

 • FullscreenEnabled vs. IsFullScreen – The W3C includes the very helpful fullscreenEnabled flag to let your code know if you can use the API, but strangely the W3C does not include an isFullscreen flag.
 WebKit on the other hand has webkitIsFullScreen, but does not have a webkitFullScreenEnabled equivalent property.
 Mozilla helpfully includes both.

-33 Responses to “Native Fullscreen JavaScript API (plus jQuery plugin)”
+74 thoughts on “Native Fullscreen JavaScript API (plus jQuery plugin)

 (btw the labels in this for are very confusingly positioned.
 I see them below the actual field and with plenty of room between)